 Floating floors are one of the best for a DIY project.
 They lock together like a jigsaw puzzle, making the whole process pretty straightforward.

 Since the floating floorboards lock together by themselves, you don’t have to use any smelly chemicals like adhesives.
-You can also find planks made from eco-friendly materials.
-Plus, most of them can be placed over different types of flooring, so there’s no need to remove and throw away anything.
+You can also find some planks are made from eco-friendly materials.
+Plus, most of them can be placed over different types of flooring, so there’s no need to remove the existing floor and throw it away.

 Lower Cost of Installation

 Floating floorboards are cheaper, don’t require adhesives, and since they’re easy to install, you also don’t have to hire a professional for the job.
-Additionally, your old floor can function as a subfloor, as a floating floor will serve well over most types.
+Additionally, your old floor if level and sound can function as a subfloor, as a floating floor will serve well over most types.

 The Ease of Removal and Repair